hiAndrewQuinn/shell-bling-ubuntu/README.md

 - [neovim](https://neovim.io/): A modern refactor of Vim, which has since spawned its own _huge_ community.
   - ⚠️ **This installs the latest _unstable_ Neovim version,** not the woefully out-of-date one that comes by default with Ubuntu.
 We need this because we also install...
     - [LazyVim](https://www.lazyvim.org), the only "full-featured" Neovim setup that actually [has instructions on how to install Copilot](https://www.lazyvim.org/extras/coding/copilot).
 (It's possible in all of them, but actually being documented was what won me over!)
+- [helix](https://helix-editor.com/): **Post-modern, zero-config.** A terminal-based text editor that's _actually_ modern and intuitive, with a focus on speed and minimalism.

 #### Development and Coding Tools
 - [git](https://git-scm.com/): **The GOAT.** The most widely used distributed VCS on the planet.
 Always surprised this doesn't come pre-installed!